TrisPatt/hangman/README.md

   letters are entered, this is also invalid.
 The error message is displayed and the user is asked to guess again.
   - If the user has already guessed a letter, this is invalid and an error message is displayed.
+  - The letters are all converted to uppercase and compared for validation.

 ![game validation](assets/images/Screenshot-start-validation.webp)